From our “Ask a Question” Mailbag: The Effect of Domicile on Probate Matters

 - Location of Trust

-- Knowledge that chosen executor incapable of serving in Florida
+- The knowledge that chosen executor incapable of serving in Florida

 Ultimately, the Philadelphia Orphans’ Court ruled against Raymond.
 Philadelphia was Ruth’s domicile.
 Despite Raymond’s best attempt to paper their domicile in Florida, Ruth Perelman actions cemented her domicile in Philadelphia.